 Saint Cosme History, Overview

 Saint Cosme is a negociant firm that produces excellent wine in Cote Rotie, as well as in Chateauneuf du Pape and Gigondas, which is where the domaine maintains their official location.
 Saint Cosme is situated close to the site of an ancient Roman villa that is said to have planted vines thousands of years ago.
 Saint Cosme produces Gigondas from 15 hectares of land they own.
 Saint Cosme produces their Cote Rotie wine from purchased fruit obtained from growers in the Northern Rhone valley.
-Today, the firm is owned and managed by Louis Barruol.
+Henri Barruol the patriarch of the family who really brought Saint Cosme into the modern age passed away at 89 years of age in January 2017.
+His son, Louis Barruol has been in charge of Domaine Saint Cosme since 1992.

 While the common practice for most negociants is to buy finished wine in barrel from the grower, allowing them to bottle, label and sell the wine, that is not the case with Saint Cosme, which prefers buying the grapes before the harvest, allowing them to control the entire vinification process as well as the handle the barrel aging and bottling of the wine.